 Assessment Rationale And Relationship

 The assignment will assess data interpretation, knowledge and understanding will be assessed.
-Skills in accessing routine data, and in formulating and addressing health needs assessment problems will also be assessed.
+Skills in accessing routine data, and in formulating and addressing health needs assessment problems will also be assessed by the assignment.